ICRS Fellow

 Number of awards: Variable.
 A maximum of 10 members per year can be approved for Fellowship status, subject to the extant number of Fellows not exceeding 15% of the total number of Society members.

-Recognition: Fellowship status for life (contingent on maintaining active ICRS membership status)
+Recognition: Fellowship status for life (contingent on maintaining active ICRS membership status).
+New fellows receive a certificate of recognition.

 Previous recipients can be found here.